FennelFoxxo/Tailspring/README.md

 # Tailspring
-Tailspring is a tool, designed to be used with the seL4 microkernel, to configure and start threads on system boot.
-Given a configuration file (specifying the intended system state) and a list of executables (the compiled programs for the threads which should be launched), Tailspring will generate an executable that should be set as the root task.
-The data for each thread is embedded within the Tailspring loader.
-On system boot, the Tailspring loader will load each thread into memory, set up capabilities, and pass arguments to each thread, all according to the configuration file.
+Tailspring is a build-time code generation tool and a run-time root task for the seL4 microkernel that automates the complex process of setting up a multi-threaded system.
+Given a configuration file and a list of executables, Tailspring generates a root task that will automatically configure capabilities and launch your threads on system boot.

+1. Create a configuration file `tailspringconfig.yaml` describing your intended system state
+2. Set CMake variables pointing to your config and thread executables
+3. Build - Tailspring generates the root task loader
+4. Boot - The loader sets up the system and starts all threads

+# What problem does Tailspring solve?
+Setting up a multi-threaded seL4 system manually requires:
+- Creating hundreds of capability operations in the correct order
+- Generating complex memory paging structures for each address space
+- Formatting thread stacks according to seL4 runtime requirements
+- Managing capability slots and addressing
+- Embedding thread binaries and mapping them to correct virtual addresses

+Tailspring handles this automatically, reducing the amount of seL4 boilerplate required.

-# How it works
+# How it works internally
 Most of the work is done up-front by a Python script which is run when the project is compiled.
 Here is the basic overview of what the script does:
 - Just before the script is run, CMake generates a "get_sel4_info" executable which is linked with the seL4 kernel.
 The Python script runs this program, which outputs some info about how seL4 is configured (arch, object sizes, endianness).
 - The script parses the configuration file.
 Every capability to be created is assigned a slot number, and a list of retype, modify, move, and copy operations is generated.